-- utilization and encourage entry into the marketplace of eligible suppliers in product or service categories where there has been low utilization of eligible suppliers, such as legal and financial services, fuel procurement, and areas that are considered technical. - 8.13.
-No penalty shall be imposed for failure of any utility or other covered entity to meet or exceed procurement goals. - 8.14.
+Each utility and other covered entity shall make special efforts to increase utilization and encourage entry into the marketplace of eligible suppliers in product or service categories where there has been low utilization of eligible suppliers, such as legal and financial services, fuel procurement, and areas that are considered technical.

+8.13.
+No Penalty

+No penalty shall be imposed for failure of any utility or other covered entity to meet or exceed procurement goals.

+8.14.
+Report of Procurement Goals

 Utilities and other covered entities shall report their procurement goals in their annual plans.

-9. REQUIRED ANNUAL REPORTS
+9. ANNUAL REPORT

 Utilities and other covered entities shall provide an electronic copy of their Annual Report to the Commission's Executive Director on or before March 1 of each year.
-The Annual Report must provide details on t the utilities' or other covered entities' programs created to comply with the Commission's Supplier Diversity Program.
-Section 9 does not apply to utilities and electric service providers with gross annual California revenues between \$15 million and \$25 million.
+The Annual Report must provide details on the utilities' or other covered entities' programs created to comply with the Commission's Supplier Diversity Program.
+Section 9 does not apply to utilities and electric service providers with gross annual California revenues of \$15 million or less or community choice aggregators with gross annual revenues of \$15 million or less.
+Entities added to the Commission's Supplier Diversity Program by Senate Bill 255 (2019), e.g., certain community choice aggregators, electric service provides, and utilities, shall submit their first annual reports in March 2023.
+Annual reports shall include data on person with disabilities business enterprises starting March 2024.